 With the tech requirements of SMB customers constantly changing there are lots of ‘hot’ or potentially attractive markets opening up for MSPs.
 In the web security market these demands are driven by changes in the mechanics of cyber threats.
 The threat vector has changed.
 This guide outlines these changes in cyber threats and the added role web filtering plays in preventing them.
 Furthermore we’ll demonstrate how MSP’s and Service Providers can thrive in this new environment.

 The threat vector has changed.
 The web has replaced email as the primary point of attack; 80% of malware is now web related.
 “The average business user now encounters an average of 3 malicious links per day” Mr. Neil Farrell, CTO, TitanHQ

 Email had always been the preferred vehicle for cybercriminals but changing developments in email security have seen scammers move to a less challenging and more lucrative target – the Internet.
 Instead of using email, attackers simply put their malicious content on a website.
 Malicious sites include Malware, Ransomware, phishing links and botnets.
 This shift from email to the web also means cybercriminals reach a much larger audience.
 As the internet has gradually been woven into everyday life, attackers have shifted their focus.

 Gartner predicts there will be 6.8 billion connected devices in use in 2016, a 30 percent increase over 2015.
-By 2020, that number will jump to more than 20 billion connected devices.
+They stated that by 2020, that number will jump to more than 20 billion connected devices.
 The recent explosion of free, public Wi-Fi has been an enormous boon for working professionals.
 By 2025, Gartner suggests that the number of connected devices will rise to 75 billion.
 Gartner states that every second 127 devices get connected to the internet.